saattrupdan/saattrupdan.com/src/posts/2017-12-29-from-mice-to-determinacy.md

 tags: set theory, inner model theory, genericity iterations
 ---

-Last time we proved that mice M with $n<\omega$ Woodins knows about $latex
-\bf\Sigma^1_{n+1}$ sets A, meaning $A\cap M\in M$, using Woodin's genericity iterations and the notion of mice understanding sets of reals.
+Last time we proved that mice M with $n<\omega$ Woodins knows about $\bf\Sigma^1_{n+1}$ sets A, meaning $A\cap M\in M$, using Woodin's genericity iterations and the notion of mice understanding sets of reals.
 But what good is a projectively aware mouse?
 To give an example of the usefulness of this property, we show that the existence of these projectively aware mice yields determinacy of sets of reals, shown by Neeman ('02).

 This post is part of a series on genericity iterations: